kodedninja/nanocrane/readme.md

 ### `nanocrane(app, state, htmlString, options)`

 `app` is a mounted Choo application, `state` is an object that'll be forwarded to Choo's state, `htmlString` is the template of the outputted HTML files.
+Returns a `Promise`.

 `state.content` must be set and follow [`nanocontent`](https://github.com/jondashkyle/nanocontent)'s basic structure.